dotnet/AspNetCore.Docs/aspnet/mvc/controllers/areas.rst

 Areas features

-- An ASP.NET Core MVC app can have any number of Areas
+- An ASP.NET Core MVC app can have any number of areas
 - Each area has its own controllers, models, and views
-- Multiple developers can work on the same web app and minimize merge conflicts
+- Multiple developers can work on the same web app simultaneously an minimize merge conflicts
 - Physically, areas are put under separate folders
 - A web app can use areas from different projects

 Let's take a look at an example to illustrate how Areas are created and used.
 Let's say you have a store app that has two distinct groupings of controllers and views: Products and Services.
 A typical folder structure for that using MVC areas looks like below: